 We Salute Ira Cohen- Poet, Photographer, Film Maker and Magician

-Ira Cohen first met Harold in Tangier in the early 1960′s when they were part of an expatriate group that included William Burroughs and Paul Bowles.
-It was Ira who gave the title “Sniffing Keyholes” to Harold’s first cut-up piece.
-It first published in Ira’s magazine GNAOUA, subsequently featured by Bob Dylan on the cover of Bringing It All Back Home.
+Ira Cohen first met Harold in Tangier in the early 1960s when they were part of an expatriate group that included William Burroughs and Paul Bowles.
+It was Ira who gave the title “Sniffing Keyholes” to Harold’s first cut-up piece which was first published in Ira’s magazine GNAOUA, subsequently featured by Bob Dylan on the cover of Bringing It All Back Home.

-Harold paid a visit to Ira’s Mylar Chamber in the Summer of 1970.
+Harold paid a visit to Ira’s Mylar Chamber while in New York City in the Summer of 1970.
 The photographs captured Harold dancing as a psychedelic Krishna, naked, flashing mudras.
-A photo from this series was featured on the cover of Carnivorous Saint, Harold’s seminal collection of gay poetry .
+A photo from this series was featured, albeit in black and white, on the cover of Carnivorous Saint, Harold’s seminal collection of gay poetry .

 Along with Judith Malina and the late Charles Henri Ford, Ira Cohen remained a loving friend until the end of Harold’s life.
 After Harold moved into an assisted-care facility, I remember Ira telling me on the phone that he wanted to cheer Harold up by sending him sweet potato pies and fudgesicles in the mail.